j-trueman/WellBee/README.md

     return deltaInMiles;
 }
 ```
+We can then store this info in a cookie

 [^1]: Step and calorie tracking are rough estimates.
 Steps being based on the average page length of a human (around 0.75 meters).
 [^2]: The gaining of points currently serves no purpose.